DTN Early Word Livestock Comments 11/29 06:23

 Cattle: Higher Futures: Mixed Live Equiv: $188.73 +$0.09*

 Hogs: Higher Futures: Mixed Lean Equiv: $97.38 +$1.89**

 *Based on formula estimating live cattle equivalent of gross packer revenue.

 (The Live Cattle Equiv.
 Index has been updated to depict recent changes in live

 ** based on formula estimating lean hog equivalent of gross packer revenue.

-net-long positions to 49,072.
+net-long positions to 60,850 contracts.

 No other Daily email offers as much useful Ag information as DTN Snapshot – Sign up